-Daniel Lusk is author of Lake Studies: Meditations on Lake Champlain (Lake Champlain Maritime Museum, 2011), a companion audiobook on CD, The Inland Sea: Reflections, and Kissing the Ground: New & Selected Poems (Onion River, 1999).
-His new poetry collection, Kin, is scheduled for release in September, 2013, from Windridge Publishing (see Books).
+Daniel Lusk is author of KIN (Wind Ridge, 2013), Lake Studies: Meditations on Lake Champlain (Lake Champlain Maritime Museum, 2011), a companion audiobook on CD, The Inland Sea: Reflections, and Kissing the Ground: New & Selected Poems (Onion River, 1999).

 Books by Daniel Lusk also include Onion River: Six Vermont Poets, three chapbooks—The Cow Wars, Poems, 1982, and Wild Onions—O, Rosie, a novel, and Homemade Poems: A Handbook.
 His work has appeared in dozens of literary journals and anthologies, among them Poetry, Prairie Schooner, The Southern Review, The Beloit Poetry Journal, The Chariton Review, American Poetry Review, New Letters, The North American Review, and 180 More: Extraordinary Poems for Every Day (Billy Collins, Editor.).